rdbruce/rdbruce.github.io/README.md

 On the right is a distribution of error across models tested sorted least error to most error.
 The element weights are in order with the elements of the training data.]

-We can see that our model is concentraiting everything into the weight and model year elements.
+We can see that our model is concentrating  everything into the weight and model year elements.
 This makes some sense, increased weight means an increased inertia that must be overcome with a loss of fuel efficiency.
 On the other hand, as the 70s progressed the oil crisis and clean air regulations drove the efficiency of new cars up year after year.
 We will further confirm these relationships in the K means section.
-What doesnt make any sense is the lack of weight in any of the elements associated with the engine.
-Why dont cylinder count, displacement, or power seem to describe efficiency?
+What does not make any sense is the lack of weight in any of the elements associated with the engine.
+Why don't cylinder count, displacement, or power seem to describe efficiency?
 Why do non american cars always top the error distribution?
 Lets now examine only american cars.

 ![](assets/IMG/Capture2.PNG)

 [This is another sample of training data with only american cars.]

 After eliminating all foreign cars from the data set the RMSE descends from near 3 to near 2.
-We can also see that the weight is less concentraited into just the weight and model year.
+We can also see that the weight is less concentrated into just the weight and model year.
 The elements, cylinder number, displacement, and acceleration have become more relevant.
 The only element still without weight is power.
 The foreign cars clearly threw off the ridge regression predictions, however it is not clear to me why this is the case.
 The issue could lie with small foreign sample size, some sort of data issue like use of imperial rather than U.S gallons, or superior fuel efficiency in small foreign engines making the connection between displacement and efficiency less obvious.

 ## K Means Clustering